koalba/Simple_Porfolio/README.md

 # Simple_Porfolio
-First design of a Simple Web Porfolio
+First Design of a Simple Web Porfolio, still with a lot of work to do.